particle-iot/docs/src/content/reference/device-os/firmware.md

 ### lastSynced() [Ledger class]

-Get the time the ledger was last synchronized with the Cloud, in milliseconds since the Unix epoch, or 0 if unknown.
+Get the time the ledger was last synchronized with the Cloud, in milliseconds since the Unix epoch (January 1, 1970), or 0 if unknown.

 ```cpp
 // PROTOTYPE